Adiponectin TechNotes

 Reagents for the development of a reliable adiponectin assay

-HyTest offers several anti-human adiponectin monoclonal antibodies (MAbs) and a native purified adiponectin that are suitable for the development of adiponectin specific immunoassays.
+Hytest offers several anti-human adiponectin monoclonal antibodies (MAbs) and a native purified adiponectin that are suitable for the development of adiponectin specific immunoassays.

 Please open the whole TechNotes with lots of information from the link at the top of the page.